Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/3_data_collection_model_training.md

 # Object Pose Estimation Tutorial: Part 3

-In [Part 1](1_set_up_the_scene.md) of the tutorial, we learned how to create our scene in the Unity editor.
+In [Part 1](1_set_up_the_scene.md) of the tutorial, we learned how to create our Scene in Unity Editor.

 In [Part 2](2_set_up_the_data_collection_scene.md) of the tutorial, we learned:
 * How to equip the camera for the data collection
-* How to equip the cube for the data collection
+* How to set up labelling and label configurations
-* How to create your own randomizer
+* How to create your own Randomizer
-* How to add our custom randomizer
+* How to add our custom Randomizer

-In this part, we will be collecting a large dataset of RGB images of the scene, and the corresponding pose of the cube.
+In this part, we will be collecting a large dataset of RGB images of the Scene, and the corresponding pose of the cube.
 We will then use this data to train a machine learning model to predict the cube's position and rotation from images taken by our camera.
 We will then be ready to use the trained model for our pick-and-place task in [Part 4](4_pick_and_place.md).

 Steps included in this part of the tutorial: